Towards a new anthropological order

 The fate of humanity also depends on the fate of the “fourth world” of the excluded.
 Every day thousands of migrants try to cross the borders of rich countries or in better conditions.
 This divides the waters between those who want to take charge and those who don’t.

 Are we aware of what is happening?
 Most evade the question.
 Because we live in the midst of analysis of the immediate with shortened visions of events.
 It’s understandable: very few can see beyond the conditions that plague them.
-Everyone seeks to overcome the situation and few can think about the future.
+Everyone seeks to overcome the situation and few can think regarding the future.

 In the world no one is saved alone.
-That is why we cannot stop thinking about the challenges that we must face as we are part of the planet.
+That is why we cannot stop thinking regarding the challenges that we must face as we are part of the planet.
 Building an adequate anthropological vision may allow us to project democratic societies with a human face.
 Everywhere, even for rich countries, the great risk consists in ignoring the bioecosocial mutations that threaten us.

 We need to build a complex vision of current human evolution, taking all the factors into play, even if they are contradictory.
 That is why it would be correct to elaborate updated and interdisciplinary anthropological visions, as part of a project to organize a developed, democratic, sustainable society.